Simplemaker/WorldAnvil-Downloader/README.md

 Downloads WorldAnvil Wikis as Ebooks with images and ordering.

+## Installation.
+First, install [tampermonkey](https://www.tampermonkey.net/).
+Then open `tampermonkeyScript.user.js` in this repository, and click on the `raw` button.
+This should open a prompt to install the userscript.

+Upon visiting the root page of any WorldAnvil wiki, you should now see a `download` button next to the existing login button on the top navigation bar.

 ## Code Structure
 This code is separated into an alpha and beta section